HideakiAtsuyo/DiscordCodesSniper/README.md

 - A computer(for phone you can do all with termux but i don't have time for explain)
 - https://nodejs.org/fr/ dl this
 - Put your token in `config.json`
-- Open cmd in the AutoNitroClaimer directory
+- Launch nitrowar.bat
-- Type: `npm i`
+- Select `1` = Install the needed modules
-- Start with: `node index.js`
+- Select `2` = Launch the Nitro Sniper | Auto Claimer